cloudfoundry/korifi/README.md

 ```

 **NOTE**: If you choose to generate a self-signed certificate, you will need to
-either skip TLS validation or use the `--cacert` flag with the generated
-certificate when connecting to the API.
+skip TLS validation when connecting to the API.

 ### Creating a CF Space
 As the current implementation of HNC does not correctly propagate ServiceAccounts, when we `cf create-space`, the ServiceAccount required for image building is absent.
 We must create the